OogieOrange/project-1-karate-koi/README.md

 <br>

-The site have been tested on following browsers,
+The site have been tested and supported on following browsers,

 <br>
 On desktop,